JanMoormann/MeshHackathon2021/README.md

 Tickets can be bought directly in the app.

 The possibility with the least co2 emission, will give you the most credits.
-Credits can be used to ...
+Credits can be used as coupon for your next purchase

 The in-app dashboard shows your ranking in your city and the change per day.